benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 24.md

 Suppose router 1c **imports** the path and then propagates the announcement **inside the AS** using **iBGP**.
 The next hop of this iBGP announcement is set to 1c, an internal address.

+##### Algorithm
+A BGP router doesn't consider every routing advertisement by default.
+Rather, it follows an **import policy** to determine whether a route is even considered a candidate.

+Once imported, th